Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

-## Matcher - 1 - Setting up
+## Matcher: Part 1 Setting up

 ## Introduction
 This document describes how the person running the Matcher service sets it up.

-PREREQUISITES:
+## Prerequisites

-The Redeemers have performed the steps in:
+The Redeemers have performed the steps described in [Creating Bitcoin wallets](Redeemer-1-Creating-Bitcoin-wallets.md)
-+ Redeemer-1-Creating-Bitcoin-wallets.md

-Specifically:
-+ the Redeemers have created export files containing their Bitcoin addresses
-+ These export files have been copied to the Matcher machine
+This ensures that the Redeemers have created export files containing their Bitcoin addresses and that these export files have been copied to the Matcher machine

-In this document it will be assumed that there are two separate users that have prepared 1 export file each and copied them to the directory on the Matcher machine as follows:
+In this document it will be assumed that there are two separate users that have prepared one export file each and copied them to the directory on the Matcher machine as follows:

     matcher
       import-from-redeemer